nihr43/bgp-unnumbered/README.md

 [BGP-unnumbered](https://www.oreilly.com/library/view/bgp-in-the/9781491983416/ch04.html) fundamentally is a novel implementation of [rfc5549](https://www.rfc-editor.org/rfc/rfc5549) - 'Advertising IPv4 Network Layer Reachability Information with an IPv6 Next Hop'.
 Combined with Ipv6 link-local neighbor discovery, this enables autodiscovery of BGP peers in a fashion analogous to ARP on an l2 network.

-I am far from the first person to build such a thing, though this is sort of a darker magic that is difficult to piece together.
-[Vincent Bernat](https://vincent.bernat.ch/en/blog/2017-vxlan-bgp-evpn) has excellent content that helped me figure this out.

 ## usage